bkleinen/bkleinen.github.io/info3/labs/lab-06-rails-1.md

 ## Part 0: Show the Customer with it's Name

-On the order#show page, show the associated customer with its name rather than the ID - Test driven!
+On the orders#show page, show the associated customer with its name rather than the ID - Test driven!
 You can use the :order1 factory for this, see Part 1 for more info on FactoryGirl test data.